Dr. Bill Seanor

 Dr. Tim Crowe

 Dr. Tim Crowe serves as our affiliated board certified surgeon.
 He was one of the founding members of the American College of Veterinary Emergency and Critical Care.
-Tim is married to his lovely bride Deborah and they have two grown children and five grandchildren.
-He and Deb reside in Bogart, GA.

 In addition to his affiliation with our hospital, Dr. Crowe serves as Chief of Staff for Regional Institute of Veterinary Emergency and Referrals (RIVER) in Chattanooga, TN, works with RIVER (Regional Institute of Veterinary Emergency and Referrals) in Chattanooga and he is also on staff at the UGA College of Public Health in Athens working to help develop a program that will train veterinarians and veterinary technicians to assist in the treatment of human injuries in the event of a major catastrophic event.
+Tim is also a volunteer firefighter and certified EMT.

 Several of our patients have greatly benefited from Dr. Crowe’s evaluations and treatments for conditions that are not responsive to more traditional treatment options with outcomes that are truly remarkable—especially in terms of relieving acute and chronic pain.